bitrise-io/devcenter/_articles/tutorials/docker/use-your-own-docker-image.md

 > Use a Linux/Android stack and set the environment docker image for the app (`Settings` tab)

-{% include message_box.html type="warning" title="Custom Android docker image" content="Creating and maintaining your own Android Docker image can be quite time consuming! **If what you need is just to install a couple of additional tools, you should do that with e.g. a Script step instead!** For more information see the [Install Any Additional Tool](/tips-and-tricks/install-additional-tools/) guide. _You should only use your own Android docker image if you really have to!_ "%}
+{% include message_box.html type="warning" title="Custom Android docker image" content="Creating and maintaining your own Android Docker image can be quite time consuming! **If what you need is just to install a couple of additional tools, you should do that with, for example, a Script step instead!** For more information, see the [Install Any Additional Tool](/tips-and-tricks/install-additional-tools/) guide. _You should only use your own Android docker image if you really have to!_ "%}

 If you want to run your build in a custom docker environment, **you should base your own docker image on one of our base Docker images**, as those have every base tool pre-installed,